Lsy-6 microRNA: Left-right asymmetry through the cog-1 gene

 ASEL and ASER are a pair of bilateral taste receptor neurons thought to be responsible for the asymmetrical pattern of chemoreceptor gene expression in C. elegans.
-These two gustatory neurons are bilaterally symmetric morphologically, as well as with regards to their connectivity, position and gene expression patterns.
+These two gustatory neurons are bilaterally symmetric morphologically, as well as with regard to their connectivity, position and gene expression patterns.
 However, they are left-right asymmetric in their expression of specific signalling molecules.
 The ASE neuron is extremely sensitive to the correct dosage of cog-1, an Nkx-type homeobox gene, and extra copies of this gene will readily produce left/right asymmetry defects.

 lsy-6 is responsible for control of cog-1 expression, as transcriptional mechanisms alone are not sufficient for this regulation. lsy-6 and cog-1 are initially co-expressed by both ASEL and ASER after birth, but their expression later becomes restricted to one of the two ASE neurons (ASEL for lsy-6 and ASER for cog-1). lsy-6 codes for a 21-nt miRNA, which in turn binds to a single complementary site in the 3′ UTR of the cog-1 gene.
 This interaction is only seen in the ASEL cell type (not the ASER), thus causing an asymmetric cog-1 distribution.
 It has been observed that a removal of lsy-6 leads to an altered transcription of cog-1 in ASEL, indicating that despite expressing lsy-6, the ASEL neuron does not transcribe cog-1.